Away With The Steiners

 Ajmer is understated.
 I’ll give it that.
 It is a bustling city in the state of Rajasthan, India.

 It’s a small (comparatively) city by Indian standards with a population of just 800,000.
-And it isn’t on the main tourist trail as with the other Rajasthani cities of Jaipur, Jodhpur or Jaisalmer.
+It isn’t on the main tourist trail as with the other Rajasthani cities of Jaipur, Jodhpur or Jaisalmer.

 But little did we know the congestion, crowds and hygiene standards of Ajmer on our visit would really challenge even our travel standards after years of galivanting all over India.